Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: The Axion theory

 which is conserved because of the Bianchi identity:

 We can also define the symmetry defect of the $U(1)^{(2)}$ $2$-form symmetry by integrating the Hodge-dual of $j_3$ on a co-dimension-$3$ manifold ${\cal M}_1$ as:

 This symmetry defect acts on the $2$-dimensional axion-string worldsheet ${\cal M}_2$ \cite{Brennan:2020ehu}.
-Let $V(\mani_{2})$ be the axion-string Wilson surface, which has no local description in terms of the axion field $a$.
+Let $V(\mani_{2})$ be the axion-string Wilson surface, which has no local description\footnote{It is, however, possible to define an operator $e^{i\int_{\Sigma_3} v^2\star da}$ on an open surface $\Sigma_3$, with the string positioned at $\Sigma_2=\partial \Sigma_3$, the boundary of $\Sigma_3$.
+This approach mirrors the implicit definition of 't Hooft lines in earlier formulations.
+A direct definition of the Wilson surface operator as an integral over a closed $2$-dimensional surface will be given in Section \ref{The dual description} using the dual Kalb-Ramnod field.} in terms of the axion field $a$.
 Deforming the symmetry defect $U^{(2)}_{\b} (\mani_{1})$ past $V(\mani_{2})$ transforms the latter by a phase:

 where $\text{Link}(\mani_{1}, \mani_{2})$ is the linking number between the two manifolds.

 There is a mixed 't Hooft anomaly between $U(1)^{(0)}$ and $U(1)^{(2)}$ symmetries.
 To see it, we examine the commutation relation between the symmetry defects $U^{(0)}_{\a} (\mani_{3})$ and $U^{(2)}_{\beta} (\mani_{1})$.
 One way to perform the calculations is by foliating ${\cal M}_4$ into constant time slices and orienting both ${\cal M}_3$ and ${\cal M}_1$ to be time-like surfaces: